Tuesday, 24 September 2024

 Thus, the lovely Goddess Ganga, daughter of King Himavan, prepared for Her journey to the Earth.
 She now assumed the form of an immensely great and powerful river.
 As She was about to descend upon the sacred head of Lord Shiva and enter His hair, She privately wondered if He would truly be able to handle Her power.
 She doubted it and reflected that She would probably end up flowing directly to the underworld carrying Him with Her!

-Lord Shiva, seeing Her pride, was not at all pleased; He decided to give Her a fitting response!
+Lord Shiva, seeing Her pride, was not at all pleased and decided to give Her a fitting response!
 And so, as Goddess Ganga flowed into His hair, She found Herself in a vast realm similar to that of the Himalayas.
 She wandered about for a long time trying to find a way out but discovered that She was completely lost!

 Meanwhile, King Bhagiratha, who had been anxiously awaiting Her arrival on Earth to free his ancestors, saw what had happened.
 He then performed another round of intense spiritual practices to please Lord Shiva and secure the release of Ganga from His hair!